camunda/camunda-docs-manual/content/user-guide/process-engine/metrics.md

   <tr>
     <td></td>
     <td>job-failed</td>
-    <td>The number of jobs failed to execute and submitted for retry.
-Every failing try to execute a job is counted.</td>
+    <td>The number of jobs that failed to execute and that were submitted for retry.
+Every failed attempt to execute a job is counted.</td>
   </tr>
   <tr>
     <td></td>